GoodCoderType/Boost-Tool/README.md

 # Boost-Tool

+## ⚠️ Disclaimer

+Please **do not skid or resell** this project.
+Use it for your personal purposes only.
+Respect the effort that went into making this tool freely available.
+Thank you! i am not allowing you to resell/skid/rebrand if you gonna do that you are choiceing hell for you

 My discord id : ```goodgamerback```

 Welcome to **Boost-Tool**, an advanced, free-to-use boost tool for Discord.
 Many other boost tools are being sold for $20-30, but this one is completely free, up-to-date, and packed with features!
 All I ask in return is your support for my project.